SkylineCommunications/ChatOps-Extensions/CustomCommandExamples/README.md

 > ℹ️
 > We recommend that you always use the latest version of the DataMiner Integration Studio Visual Studio extension.

-#### Skyline.DataMiner.DcpChatIntegrationHelper NuGet Package

-The [Skyline.DataMiner.DcpChatIntegrationHelper NuGet package can be found on nuget.org](https://www.nuget.org/packages/Skyline.DataMiner.DcpChatIntegrationHelper).
-This NuGet package allows easy integration with business communication platforms from a DataMiner Automation script.

-> ℹ️
-> We recommend that you always use the latest version of the Skyline.DataMiner.DcpChatIntegrationHelper NuGet package.

 ### Usage